mohammadjavadpirhadi/RAltCLIP/README.md

 # RAltCLIP
-System used to participate in VWSD task (SemEval-2023)
+System used to solve VWSD task (SemEval-2023)

 Coming soon...